 Moreover, we must distinguish between a direct imposition upon the church that comes from without and an imposition that is the indirect byproduct that comes from another lawful sphere of government that’s acting within its boundaries, even if unwisely.
 We are suffering under the latter, not the former.

 (As an aside, if it has been determined that it is absolute sin for a church not to assemble, then there’s no relevant reason regarding the decision at hand to consult attorneys, for the consequences have no bearing when sin is being required.
-There can be other biblical reasons to consult legal counsel but it shouldn’t pertain to the consequences, not the decision.)
+There can be other biblical reasons to consult legal counsel but they shouldn’t pertain to the consequences of the decision.)